Using a Power of Attorney to steal money

 The answer again is no. The children must act in the parent’s best interest under the POAs.
 Stealing their father’s assets is of no benefit to their father and is not acting in his best interest.

-Buy a Ferrari using mum’s POA?
+Buy a Ferrari using Mum’s POA?

 You and your mother dislike each other.
 You hold her POA.
 Your mother is of unsound mind and needs medical treatment.
 She is unable to drive a car.
 Despite your relationship, you decide to drive her to the hospital.
 Can you use your mum’s POA to buy yourself a Ferrari using her money?

 Driving your mother to the hospital is acting in her best interests.
-Your mother is receiving benefit from your purchase of the Ferrari.
+Your mother is receiving benefits from your purchase of the Ferrari.
 (Obviously, you hold the Ferrari as bare trustee for your mum.
 After all, it is always her asset.)

 A person holding a POA must act in the donor’s best interest.
 Driving your Mum to the hospital is in her best interests.
 And you need a car.
 And you may need to get there fast.
 So a Ferrari may be an acceptable purchase under Mum’s POA.